American Express Green Card

 Perfect if: You want a strong rewards rate with no spending caps to worry about.

 Apply NowStrongest in travel at 5% via portal.
-10x on hotels/car rentals, 5x on flights through Chase Travel, 3x on dining.
+8x on Chase Travel, 4x on flights and hotels booked direct, 3x on dining.

 Perfect if: You maximize portal bookings and want premium perks to offset the fee.